plapier/css3-flashes/README.md

     <%= render :partial => 'shared/flashes' -%>

+To toggle between light & dark color themes, edit _flashes.scss:

+    $chromeColor: dark;  // Toggle 'dark' or 'light'

+The highlights and shadows differ between DARK and LIGHT Chrome, therefore if you change the gradient colors, try to use the appropriate Chrome theme.

 ## About

 These CSS3 flashes were created on the grounds of providing better functionality and visual appeal.
 They look best in WebKit-based browsers, almost as good in Firefox, with all other browsers degrading rather gracefully.
 If you use these flashes in the wild, drop me a note and let me know. http://twitter.com/phillapier